About the Fort

 Why do I need an admission ticket?

-To experience all that the Fort has to offer—including a colonial escape room (designed for children and field trips), colonial photo room, shooting gallery, self-guided museum tour, and armory—you’ll need an admission ticket.
+To experience all that the Fort has to offer—including a colonial escape room (designed for children and field trips), colonial photo room, self-guided museum tour, and armory—you’ll need an admission ticket.

 When can I visit?

 The Fort is open year round, Wednesday-Sunday, 10am-4pm.

 Things to Do